Old High St Stephen's

 The first minister of the united charge was the Reverend Peter W Nimmo, who was inducted in August 2004.
 He had previously been minister of High Carntyne in Glasgow.
 Rev James Bissett, an Ordained Local Minister, is currently serving as locum for the united charge.

+In August 2025 the church was sold to a charity called "Save Old High Inverness".